 A major impacting factor behind the popularity of e-commerce stores is the convenience they offer.
 It minimises the need for waiting in long lines, dealing with crowds, or finding your favourite products out of stock.
 Users enjoy the convenience that e-commerce stores offer and their web design needs to reflect this factor.

 There are products out there to help large retailers with their in-store customers, such as Nextail, but they are only really accessible to the larger retailers with 20 store locations or more.

 This need for convenience can be seen in the fact that most people use their smartphones to access stores.
 Laptop and PC usage is slowly shrinking with each passing year.
 You need to make sure that your web design reflects this mobile usage improving convenience and experience.

 Consumers massively consider web design when they’re trying to get an impression of the business.
 The colours of the page, the logo, the fonts, the layout, the styling and other aspects of the web design are scrutinised.

 With old-fashioned web designs, outdated, or quickly mocked up WIX websites, you’re not going to attract buyers to your e-commerce store.
 Consider the web design of big brand e-commerce stores such as Cartier, Nike, Apple and more.
 These brands emulate opulence, luxury and exclusivity, and their web design offers this feeling to the consumers.
 A business needs to reflect their products in the design of their website.

 So, put simply

-By focusing on the web design, you can enhance the e-commerce experience for your users and see the difference it makes in improving customer loyalty, sales and more.
+By executing these suggestions, you can enhance the e-commerce experience for your users and see the difference it makes in improving customer loyalty, sales and more.
 We’d be very happy to chat about your e-commerce site and give you practical and immediate suggestions to improve your sales.